devbaji/vue3-google-login/README.md

 ### Initialize the plugin

-Install the vue3-google-login plugin in main.js
+Initialize the vue3-google-login plugin in main.js

 ```javascript
 import { createApp } from 'vue'